 Health and Counseling Center

 The student body is comprised of approximately 1,400 students, including 35% who identify as students of color/international students.
 Reed students are exceptionally bright, motivated, and engaged.
-They present with the issues expected in a college age population.
-However, clinical presentations are often complex and demand the resident be highly skilled in intervention and conceptualization.
-The ideal candidate is someone who can work independently, be flexible in his or her clinical approach, and manage a full and demanding caseload.
+You will experience issues expected in a college age population, however, clinical presentations are often complex and demand the post-doctoral psychologist resident be highly skilled in intervention and conceptualization.
+The ideal candidate is someone who can work independently, be flexible in their clinical approach, and manage a full and demanding caseload.
 This is an excellent training opportunity if you are looking to join a collaborative and cohesive team with broad institutional interaction and support.
 Residents emerge from this training year with a strong sense of confidence gained from the depth and breadth of their clinical experience.

 Applicants must have completed all the requirements for a doctoral degree from an APA accredited program and a pre-doctoral internship meeting APPIC standards prior to the start of the residency.
 Successful applicants must be in a Residency Contract with the Oregon Board of Psychologist Examiners prior to commencing clinical work; in order to be in a OBPE contract doctoral degrees must be conferred.
 For more information about this process see: http://www.oregon.gov/obpe/Pages/app_info.aspx

 Reed is committed to excellence and actively seeks diversity in its educational program and employment practices by welcoming applications from candidates with exceptional qualifications, particularly those with demonstrable commitments to a more inclusive society and world.